-The physical size and weight of the Olympus E-P1 and the Olympus PEN-F are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Olympus E-P1 and the Olympus PEN-F. The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-P1 – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is notably larger (6 percent) than the Olympus E-P1.
 Moreover, the PEN-F is markedly heavier (20 percent) than the E-P1.
 In this context, it is worth noting that neither the E-P1 nor the PEN-F are weather-sealed.